numpy/numpy/doc/source/f2py/f2py.getting-started.rst

 command or step-by-step; in which case some steps can be omitted or combined with others.

-Below we describe three typical approaches of using F2PY.
-These can be read in order of increasing effort, but also cater to different access levels depending on whether the Fortran code can be modified freely.
+Below, we describe three typical approaches of using F2PY.
+These can be read in order of increasing effort, but also cater to different access levels depending on whether the Fortran code can be freely modified.

 The following example Fortran 77 code will be used for illustration, save it as ``fib1.f``: